skedgeme/wrecker/README.md

 ### Why?

-There are plenty of HTTP profilers in existence, `wrk`, `ab`, `JMeter`, `LoadRunner`, etc. Most profilers provide some facility for scripting and using the responses of the previous requests for future requests.
+There are plenty of HTTP profilers in existence: `wrk`, `ab`, `JMeter`, `LoadRunner`, etc. Most profilers provide some facility for scripting and using the responses of the previous requests for future requests.
 However, the scripting facility is usually weak and esoteric.

-`wrecker` is designed from the ground up for scripting complex API sequences sublimely.
-Benchmarks can utilize a `wreq` like interface, perhaps the easiest to use Haskell library for HTTP interaction, and quickly create wonderful typed API clients.
+`wrecker` is designed from the ground-up for scripting complex API sequences sublimely.
+Benchmarks can utilize a `wreq`-like interface, perhaps the easiest-to-use Haskell library for HTTP interaction, and quickly create wonderful, typed API clients.

 #### How does it compare to my current http profiling?